gwoch/Break-the-Bill/README.md

 15• Telekinetic prisoner: In this game the character is completely inmovilized, he/she/it is attatched to a kind of litter in a laboratory and has to scape using the objects in the room with his/her/its telekinetic power.
 It is impossible that the character moves in the entire game, so if you wanna move him, you have to move the litter/whatever he is attatched to.

+16• The cake is a LIE: This is more a concept/background story that could be mixed with any of the mechanics for games that we have already proposed, but I'll just write it in here.
+You discover that your life, that has always been normal, is a whole lie and you are inside a laboratory where they are making experiments with you.
+However, the scientifics dont know that you are already aware of your situations so you have to keep them thinking like that if you want to survive and scape.
+If they discover that you know that you are inside an experiment, you die.

 --------------------------------------------------------------------------------------------------------------------------------
 Special effect or animation Ideas